 School B – Just wanted to say a huge thank you to the soldiers for a wonderful event where they spoke superbly.
 Please pass them my thanks.

 School C – Thank you so much for being our guest in Yom Hazikaron Assembly today.
 The soldiers were inspirational and their speeches left a high emotional impact on every member of the audience .
 Your participation in the assembly ensured it’s success and we are ever so grateful to you.
 Please pass on our gratitude and warmest wishes to both.

 The week ended with a huge Israel 70 party where our guests ate, drank and danced the night away.
 The perfect ending to a very busy week.

 Message from Ambassador Mark Regev – Moving ceremony at @JW3London to mark #YomHazikaron, #Israel’s remembrance day for fallen soldiers & victims of terrorism.
 Many thanks @JewishAgencyUK for organising.
 After their work was done they visited the sights of London as well as having a few leisure activities in London.
 We want to thank this special group for sharing their experiences with so many people here in the UK.

 Young adults visits London for rehabilitative trip from Israel

-On Tuesday, 28th November, 16 young adults, all affected by a terrorist atrocity in Israel, including one who suffered the loss of his father, sister and brother just this past summer, come together for a very special rehabilitative week in London .
+On Tuesday, 28th November, 16 young adults, all affected by a terrorist atrocity in Israel, including one who suffered the loss of his father, sister and brother, just this past summer, came together for a very special rehabilitative week in London .